-The City of Waukesha Landmarks Commission would like to suggest a possible path forward by developing a Request for Proposals which follows accepted industry standards to assist in the sale or long-term lease of the former HHS Building.
+The City of Waukesha Landmarks Commission feels that it may now be in the County's interest to develop a Request for Proposals which follows accepted industry standards to assist in the sale or long term lease of the former HHS building.
+If desired, Landmarks Commission members would be happy to provide advice and assistance in developing the RFP.
 We feel that some project parameters and selection criteria which would result in a redevelopment project that is beneficial to both the County and City are: